SStaGCN: Simplified stacking based graph convolutional networks: Related Work

 \section{Related Work}

-GCNs can be routinely interpreted as extensions of traditional convolutional neural networks on the graph domain.
-Typically, there are two types of GCNs \cite{Michael2017Geometric}: spatial GCNs and spectral GCNs.
-Spatial GCNs construct new feature vectors for each vertex using its neighborhood information, in which convolution is viewed as ``patch operator".
-Spectral GCNs define the convolution by decomposing a graph signal on the spectral domain, and then employing a spectral filter (Fourier or wavelet, \cite{Bruna2014SpectralNA}, \cite{Xu2019GraphWN}, \cite{lim2020Fast}) on the spectral components \cite{2013Discrete}, \cite{2013Theshuman}.
-However, this model entails the computation of the Laplacian eigenvector, which is exhausted and impractical for large-scale graphs.
-Hammond et al. \cite{2011Wavelets} used Chebyshev polynomials up to $K-$th order to approximate the spectral filter.
-Defferrard and Vandergheynst \cite{Defferrard2016ConvolutionalNN} constructed a $K$-localized ChebyNet.
-Kipf and Welling \cite{Kipf2017SemiSupervisedCW} considered the case $K=1$ and proposed a simple but powerful model for semi-supervised classification task.
-Wu et al. \cite{2019wuSimplifying} removed nonlinearities and collapsed the weight matrix between consecutive layers, achieved a simplified GCN, whilst \cite{li2018Deeper, li2019DeepGCNs} considered the design of deep GCNs.
-Multi-scale deep GCNs were investigated in \cite{luan2019Break}.
+GCNs are commonly understood as extensions of traditional convolutional neural networks applied to graph domains.
+Generally, there are two types of GCNs \cite{Michael2017Geometric}: spatial GCNs and spectral GCNs.
+Spatial GCNs construct new feature vectors for each node by leveraging neighborhood information, where convolution acts as a "patch operator."
+Spectral GCNs, on the other hand, define convolution by decomposing a graph signal in the spectral domain and applying a spectral filter (such as Fourier or wavelet filters, \cite{Bruna2014SpectralNA, Xu2019GraphWN, lim2020Fast}) to the spectral components \cite{2013Discrete, 2013Theshuman}.
+However, spectral GCNs require computation of the Laplacian eigenvectors, which becomes impractical for large-scale graphs due to its high computational cost.

+To address this, Hammond et al. \cite{2011Wavelets} used Chebyshev polynomials up to the $K$-th order to approximate the spectral filter.
+Defferrard and Vandergheynst \cite{Defferrard2016ConvolutionalNN} proposed the $K$-localized ChebyNet, and Kipf and Welling \cite{Kipf2017SemiSupervisedCW} introduced a simpler model by setting $K=1$, which proved effective for semi-supervised classification tasks.
+Wu et al. \cite{2019wuSimplifying} further simplified GCNs by removing nonlinearities and collapsing the weight matrices between layers.
+In contrast, other works like \cite{li2019DeepGCNs, li2018Deeper} explored the development of deeper GCNs, while multi-scale deep GCNs were examined in \cite{luan2019Break}.
+Despite these advancements, over-smoothing remains a significant challenge for GCNs.

+Various strategies have been proposed to address over-smoothing.
+Klicpera et al. \cite{klicpera_predict_2019} and Chien et al. \cite{chien2021adaptive} used PageRank and generalized PageRank, respectively, to update graph information.
+DropEdge \cite{rong2020dropedge} randomly removes edges in the graph to mitigate over-smoothing.
+Similarly, GRAND \cite{feng2020graph} introduced a random propagation strategy to augment graph data and applied consistency regularization.
+Chen et al. \cite{chen2020simple} developed GCNII, a GCN variant that uses initial residuals and identity mapping to address over-smoothing, while DGMLP \cite{zhang2021evaluating} incorporated adaptive modes and residual connections.

+This paper also adopts a decoupled approach, performing feature extraction followed by message propagation to classify nodes.
+However, our approach achieves superior performance and accuracy while providing a more flexible and general framework.

 {\bf Ensemble learning based graph neural networks}